t1amak/salvium-gui/README.md

 *Note*: Qt 5.9.7 is the minimum version required to build the GUI.

-*Note*: Official GUI releases use monero-wallet-gui from this process alongside the supporting binaries (monerod, etc) from the [CLI deterministic builds](https://github.com/monero-project/monero/blob/master/contrib/gitian/README.md).
+*Note*: Official GUI releases use salvium-wallet-gui from this process alongside the supporting binaries (monerod, etc) from the [CLI deterministic builds](https://github.com/monero-project/monero/blob/master/contrib/gitian/README.md).

 ### Building Reproducible Windows static binaries with Docker (any OS)